-Table 1: Chart of Progressive Housing Program Services Client Characteristics Housing Services Treatment Services Level 3: Recovery and Treatment Stabilization and Recovery Support services house to another depending on progress, and client needs.
-Clients enroll in Medical, obtain SSI, and may have a representative payee appointed.
-Clients will have a goal of exiting the treatment house within 12-18 months.
-Client is stabilized and participating successfully in routine mental health treatment services.
-Clients are utilizing extant community resources and have more independent living skills.
-BHS Clinician will attend a house meeting 1x a month to listen to any emerging issues and help house manager brainstorm responses strategies, as needed.
-Clients are assigned a housing case manager to help them create a pathway to permanent housing plan.
-Clients elect to participate in a shared housing environment, with a portion of income contributing to monthly household expenses.
-Clients have a plan to obtain permanent housing and are working to establish tenant history, income, and documentation for housing vouchers / rental applications.
-BHS will provide transportation services for household members to Wellness Center, BHS, and Gibson Center on regular days/times at least 2x a week.
-BHS staff will conduct regular home visits to meet individually with clients and/or conduct treatment groups.
-BHS will provide 1X week home visits by recovery coaches to meet individually with clients and discuss wellbeing.
+Table 1: Chart of Progressive Housing Program Services Client Characteristics Housing Services Treatment Services Clients enroll in Medi- Cal, obtain SSI, and may have a representative payee appointed.
+Clients will have a goal emerging issues and help house manager brainstorm responses strategies, as needed.
+Clients are assigned a BHS, and Gibson Center on regular days/times at least 2x a week.
+BHS staff will conduct of exiting the treatment house within 12-18 months. housing case manager to help them create a pathway to permanent housing plan. regular home visits to meet individually with clients and/or conduct treatment groups.
+Level 3: Recovery and Treatment Client is stabilized and participating successfully in routine mental health treatment services Clients elect to participate in a shared housing environment, with a portion of BHS will provide 1X week home visits by recovery coaches to meet individually with Stabilization and Recovery Support services treatment services.
+Clients are utilizing extant community resources and have more independent living skills. income contributing to monthly household expenses.
+Clients have a plan to obtain permanent housing and are working to establish tenant history, income, and documentation for housing vouchers / rental applications. clients and discuss wellbeing.
 BHS will provide transportation services for household members to Wellness Center, BHS, and Gibson Center on regular days/times at least 2x week.
 BHS will refer clients to Independent Living Skills classes in preparation for graduation to independent living